Enhancing public space, encouraging walkability, and strengthening community identity through the arts.

 Discover Sculpture Explore Lanesboro began in 2001 as a partnership between Lanesboro Arts, the City of Lanesboro, Forecast Public Art, lead-artist Coral Lambert and her then-apprentice Karl Unnasch.
 Professional sculptors worked with community members in a public process to create cast iron medallions detailing the history and culture of Lanesboro.
 Five large anchor medallions, and a majority of the 9″ marker medallions, were created at this iron pour.
 In 2011, Unnasch assumed the role of lead sculptor for another iron pour to create several new 9″ marker medallions with input and contributions from the community.
 The finished medallions were installed throughout Lanesboro, inviting residents and visitors to hunt for the various medallions as they walk about town.

-This self-guided tour begins at the Lanesboro Visitor Center and will take up up Church Hill, through Sylvan Park, to the historic dam and its hidden scenic overlook, across the Root River State Trail bike bridge to the Poetry Parking Lot at Bass Pond, along the historic walking bridge, and back through the rest of downtown.
+Discover sculpture explore Lanesboro was designed to generate community dialogue, enthusiasm, and participation in public art.
+This self-guided tour begins at the Lanesboro Visitor Center and journeys up Church Hill, through Sylvan Park, to the historic dam and its hidden scenic overlook, across the Root River State Trail bike bridge to the Poetry Parking Lot at Bass Pond, along the historic walking bridge, and back through the rest of downtown.
 Click HERE for access to more information on the tour and a map.